RURTEL: Origins

-Bryden’s experience with the CoSy system, coupled with a commitment to improving rural communication and establishing more effective information exchange in rural areas, led the Arkleton Trust to consider trialling computer-mediated communications to enable greater interaction between organisations, policymakers, researchers and field workers engaged in rural development programmes.
+Bryden's experience with the CoSy system, coupled with a commitment to improving rural communication and establishing more effective information exchange in rural areas, led the Arkleton Trust to consider trialling computer-mediated communications to enable greater interaction between organisations, policymakers, researchers and field workers engaged in rural development programmes.

-Working in collaboration with the CoSy development team at Guelph University, the Arkleton Trust developed Rurtel. a low-cost, computer-based conferencing and email system to enable organisations and individuals to overcome the traditional barriers of time, distance and cost, long associated with remote rural areas.
+Working in collaboration with the Highlands aqdn Islands Development Board, British Telecom and the CoSy development team at Guelph University, the Arkleton Trust developed Rurtel. a low-cost, computer-based conferencing and email system to enable organisations and individuals to overcome the traditional barriers of time, distance and cost, long associated with remote rural areas.

 The Rurtel System

 The Rurtel system incorporated electronic mail, computer conferencing, file transfer and other electronic data services.
 One of the key features of the system was that users could access Rurtel using an ordinary PC with a dial-up modem, connected via a conventional telephone line to the Rurtel server, hosted on a high capacity micro computer running UNIX, located at the Arkleton Trust's office in the village of Nethy Bridge, south east of Inverness.
 The server was connected through a dataline linked directly to British Telecom's Packet Switching Service (PSS) which in turn, linked users to the International data networks (IPSS).
 The initial system offered 8 simultaneous lines to users, open 24 hours a day and had the capacity to handle approximately 60 regular users.

 Rurtel users were required to log on to the system, identifying themselves with an ID and password.
 They were then free to use all the services the system provided.
 These included sending or receiving private mail messages, and viewing or contributing to topics within open "conferences".
 It also had a "moderator" whose task was to stimulate and guide discussions, and add new participants as and when required.
 The system also incorporated a "conversation" mode which allowed users to correspond privately in a closed, confidential and informal conference with one or more other users.
 The Rurtel system was designed to provide people in diverse geographical locations and workplaces, the opportunity to communicate and share ideas and information in a time and location independent manner.

-The Cosy software was licensed from the University of Guelph, and British Telecom provided support by offering Rurtel users in the North of Scotland local call dial-up access to the packet switch stream service.
-This was a significant incentive for users since most telephone calls from the Highlands and Islands were charged at long-distance rates.
+The CoSy software was licensed from the University of Guelph, and British Telecom provided support by offering Rurtel users in the North of Scotland local call dial-up access to the packet switch stream service.
+Local call access was negotiated with BT following a joint conference with BT and HIDB in Inverness at which the HIDB, Rurtel users and others present made strong arguments for local call access.
+Providing local call access was a significant incentive for users since most telephone calls from the Highlands and Islands were charged at long-distance rates.